fritzy/gists.fritzy.io/2014-02-17-archive-redis-to-riak.md

 Redisscan does most of the hard work of diving into each value of Redis keys.
 The biggest trick here is preserving List ordering when restoring back to Redis.

+This approach is not atomic, so keys can change out from under it.
+A better approach might be an rdb file analyzer, but this allows us to scan production data without an rdb file using the new `SCAN` commands.
+Your use case may not be appropriate for this approach.

 When I've added advanced pattern matching and Riak indexing, I'll turn this into a standalone project.
 For now this is just a proof-of-concept to share.